Quafadas/dedav4s/raw_docs/explanation/plotTargets.md

     java.awt.Desktop.browse()

 And we browse to the temporary file created in step one.
+On some linux distributions, this may not work.
+Consider using the websocket target instead.

 ## Websocket